 However, there's an alternative strategy that freelancers might consider.
 The freelancer could charge the non-profit for their services, and then turn around and make a tax-deductible contribution for the same amount.
 This strategy has multiple tax consequences, so let's see how the math would work out in one scenario.

-Let's assume, for our example, that an freelancer is filing a Schedule C to report her income, and she also itemizes her deductions, and she is in the 25% tax bracket.
+Let's assume, for our example, that an freelancer is filing a Schedule C to report her income, and she also itemizes her deductions, and she is in the 25% tax bracket for 2009.
 She charges the non-profit $1,000 for some web design work, and then separately she donates $1,000 to the charity.
 In this scenario, our freelancer has increased her self-employment income by $1,000, and so this extra income will increase her self-employment tax by roughly $141.
 This transaction would increase her deduction for half of the self-employment tax by roughly $70, and would increase her charitable deductions by $1,000.
 Now her income has increased $1,000, but this will be offset by the charity deduction.
 So overall, her taxable income is reduced only by the extra $70 deduction for self-employment tax, which would lower her income tax by about $17.
 Her tax impact: she pays an extra $141 of self-employment tax, but pays $17 less in income taxes, leaving her with $124 in higher taxes overall.

 In this scenario, the freelancer does not come out ahead.
 The charity effectively pays nothing for the services, but the freelancer generates a tax hike for herself because the increase in her self-employment taxes is larger than the tax savings.
 The freelancer would be better off volunteering her services for free rather than charging a fee, and then turning around and donating the same amount.